Answers

 wrote online:

-candidates should have no problem answering the questions.
+[GodVoter] questions ... and Christian candidates should have no problem answering them.

 Of course, if a candidate isn't a Christian or isn't a true Christian, or is a

-liberal Christian or Christian-in-name-only, well then, I can see why the
+liberal Christian or Christian-in-name-only, well then, I can see why these

 questions wouldn't appeal to them."